dkapitan/website-factorenmodel/site/content/_index.md

   heading: Waar staan we?
   text: Het Factorenmodel is in ontwikkeling.
 Streven is om het in 2022 te
     gebruiken binnen de gemeente Rotterdam.
-products: []
-values:
-  heading: Our values
-  text: Coffee is an amazing part of human culture but it has a dark side too –
-    one of colonialism and mindless abuse of natural resources and human lives.
-    We want to turn this around and return the coffee trade to the drink’s exhilarating, empowering and unifying nature.
 ---